NOTICE OF APPRENTICESHIP OPPORTUNITY

 PLEASE NOTE: WILLFUL ATTEMPTS TO VIOLATE THIS RULE MAY RESULT IN PERMANENT DISQUALIFICATION.

 If you obtain a qualifying score of ‘4’ on the test battery, you will be scheduled for an oral interview.
 You will be interviewed by a committee representing both NECA and the IBEW.
 Based on the interview, and a review of your qualifications, you will receive an overall ranking.
 Your name will be placed on an eligibility list for two (2) years.
 As new positions become available in the apprenticeship program, names will be taken off the respective eligibility list in order of the ranking score.
-If you are not selected to begin an apprenticeship during that two-year period, you will need to reapply if you are still interested.
+Those selected must pass a drug screening test.

 Applicants will be selected on the basis of qualification alone without regard to race, creed, color, or national origin in accordance with the objective standards.